 Small classes offer individualized attention with approximately 8 students in each one-week workshop and 16 students in the two-week workshops.
 Workshops will discuss student works collected prior to the program and distributed in time for upcoming classes.
 Faculty may also assign additional writing exercises or recommend brief readings not written by students for classroom discussion.
 Students must attend all classes.
-Because the 2022 workshops are being offered online, undergraduate credit will not be available from Skidmore College when enrolled in one of the four-week workshops.
+Students may choose to register for four semester hours of undergraduate credit from Skidmore College when enrolled in one of the four-week workshops.

 Applicants are encouraged to select the workshop which seems most appropriate and attractive to them, but the Director and Associate Director of the program will make final placement decisions.

 Faculty and visiting writers will offer afternoon Question and Answer Sessions and public evening readings.
 Students will also have the opportunity to read from their own works each week.
 A welcome orientation and virtual social gatherings are planned.